mikkel/mikkel/README.md

 - React - Good but I prefer simpler in practice
 - CouchDB - a lesser known but very cool datastore using javascript and json

 I am an AI-first developer and have co-founded [255 Labs](https://255labs.xyz).
 I am pro-cryptocurrency as a technology.
-It's currently hard to separate the financial parts of cryptocurrency from actual benefits but it is that way with all new technology before it is refined.
+It's currently hard to separate the financial parts of cryptocurrency from actual benefits but it is that way with all new technology before they are refined.

 ### 📫 You can also find me on:
 - [ntcai.xyz](https://ntcai.xyz) (art)